apache/cassandra/doc/source/tools/sstable/sstabledump.rst

 Dump only keys
 ^^^^^^^^^^^^^^

-Dump only the keys by using the -e option.
+Dump only the partition keys by using the -e option.

 Example::